Artideusz/My-cyber-security-notes/Web/Code Injection/SQL Injection/README.md

 # SQL Injection

+An SQL Injection is a type of a cyber-attack that leverages input or HTTP requests to extract data from a database.
+It's the most common cyber-attack according to the [OWASP Top 10](https://owasp.org/www-project-top-ten/) ranking of the most common web application security risks.

-There are 2 types of SQL Injection:
+There are basically 2 types of SQL Injection:

 ## In-band / Classic SQLi